alextsg/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Web game that tests your memory.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Anyone who is bored and needs something to do for five minutes.
+Helps reinforce memorization skills.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  A simple web game similar to the electronic game Simon manufactured by Milton-Bradley where users watch for a sequence of steps shown on the screen and must replicate the sequence.

 ## Problem ##
   > Describe the problem your product solves.
+  Solves boredom and reinforces memorization skills.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  It's a game that doesn't take long to play and can help your brain.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  This is an MVP project.

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Just go to the page and start playing.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "This game was ok."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  "Go to <website> to start playing."